vlady/Getting-and-Cleaning-Data-Course-Project/README.md

-# Getting-and-Cleaning-Data-Course-Project
+# Getting-and-Cleaning-Data-Course-Project README
-Getting and Cleaning Data Course Project VD
+There is a single file "run_analysis.R" that does the analysis required for the course project, including downloading the datasets needed.
+The file is well documented to explain all the steps.

-The README that explains the analysis files is clear and understandable.
+There is a Cookbook.MD that describes the variables, transformations, and etc.

-This repo explains how all of the scripts work and how they are connected.
+vdDataSet.txt is an example of an analysis run (what you would get if you ran the analysis script).